codingclubrvce/AI-ML-101/Data-Visualization/Intro-to-DataVisualization-with-Matplotlib/readme.md

 # Overview 🚀
 Welcome to our exciting Data Visualization project! 🌟 In this journey, you'll dive into the captivating world of visualization through various types of plots, each telling a unique story:

-Line 📈
+Line plot 📈

-Area
+Area plots

 Histograms

-Bar 📊
+Bar plot📊

-Pie
+Pie chart

-Box
+Box plots

-Scatter
+Scatter plots

-Bubble
+Bubble charts

-Waffle
+Waffle charts

 Word Clouds